quantra-go-algo/quantra-go-algo.github.io/docs/learningexperience.md

 ## Do courses have captions or transcripts?

 Yes!
-All courses on Quantra have the `subtitles` (at the bottom of the video) or interactive transcripts on the right under `Transcript` section.
+All courses on Quantra have the optional subtitles playing inside the video.
-Interactive transcripts are clickable subtitles which appear on the right of the course video, they can be used to navigate to any part of the video.
+All video units also have interactive subtitles running in the `Subtitle` tab below the video area.
+These subtitles are clickable, and can be used to navigate to any part of the video.

 ## Are videos downloadable?